-It is clear from the analysis of causative organisms that there are four main types of organisms acquired in hospital that have caused infections in patients who died.
+It is clear from the analysis of causative organisms that there are five main types of organisms acquired in hospital that have caused infections in patients who died.
 Those organisms are:

-- 1. Multiple resistant Staphylococcus aureus
+- 1. Escherichia coli

 - 2. Staphylococcus aureus

-- 3. Streptococcus pneumonia
+- 3. Pseudomonas

-- 4. Klebsiella species
+- 4. Candida

-- 5. Enterobacter coli
+- 5. Enterococcus

-These is a mixture of Gram positive and Gram negative organisms, causing these infections.
+There is a mixture of Gram positive and Gram negative organisms causing these infections.